adaford/Crypto_Arbitrage/README.md

 #CoinMarketCap.com compare --------------- This one works much better

 $python find_arbitrage.py <PRICE_ALERT_PERCENTAGE>   ---------------------> Searches several US exchanges for any coins with a <PRICE_ALERT_PERCENTAGE> price differential from coinmarketcap value

+Spot out whale market orders as soon as they happen